canalplus/rx-player/doc/api/loadVideo_options.md

     If set to ``false`` or not set, the ``MediaKeySession`` can be reused if the same content needs to be re-decrypted.

-  - ``throwOnSessionExpiration`` (``Boolean|undefined``): If set to ``true`` or is undefined, if one of current active ``MediaKeySession`` is expired, then throw.
-Otherwise, just warn user about session expiration.
+  - ``throwOnLicenseExpiration`` (``Boolean|undefined``): `true` by default.

+    If set to `true` or not set, the playback will be interrupted as soon as an attached license expires.
+In that situation, you will be warned with an [``error`` event](./errors.md) with, as a payload, an error with the code `KEY_STATUS_CHANGE_ERROR`.

+    If set to `false`, the playback of the current content will not be interrupted even if an attached license is expired.
+It might however stop decoding in that situation.
+    In that case, it's up to you to update the problematic license, usually through the usual `getLicense` callback.

-    We may want to prevent throwing if a session expiration leads to a license renewal.
+    You may want to set this value to `false` if a session expiration leads to a license renewal.
     In that case, content may continue to play once the license has been updated.

 #### Example
 Example of a simple DRM configuration for widevine and playready DRMs: